Arkansas Medicaid Definition

 For Medicaid eligibility purposes, any income that a Medicaid applicant receives is counted towards the income limit.
 To clarify, this income can come from any source.
 Examples include cash from family and friends, Veteran’s benefits (with the exception of VA Aid and Attendance, which is not counted as income), employment wages, alimony payments, pension payments, annuity payments, Social Security Disability Income, Social Security Income, IRA withdrawals, and stock dividends.
 However, when only one spouse of a married couple is applying for Medicaid, only the income of the applicant is counted.
 This is often referred to as the “name on the check rule” and means that the income belongs to the person whose name is on the check.
 Therefore, a non-applicant spouse’s income is disregarded.
 For more information about how Medicaid counts income, click here.

 There is also a Minimum Monthly Maintenance Needs Allowance (MMMNA), which is the minimum amount of monthly income to which the non-applicant spouse is entitled.
-As of July 1, 2018, this figure is $2,057.50 / month and will increase again July 1, 2019.
-Based on shelter and utility costs, a community spouse may be entitled to a greater amount of monthly income, up to $3,160.50 / month.
+As of July 1, 2019, this figure is $2,113.75 / month and will increase again July 1, 2020.
+Simply put, if the non-applicant spouse’s monthly income is under $2,113.75, the applicant spouse can transfer some of his or her income to bring the non-applicant spouse’s income to this level.
+Based on shelter and utility costs, a community spouse may be entitled to an even greater amount of monthly income, up to $3,160.50 / month.
 (This figure is effective 1/1/19 and will be effective until the following January).
-This rule allows the Medicaid applicant to transfer income to the non-applicant spouse to ensure he or she has sufficient funds with which to live.
+This spousal allowance rule allows the Medicaid applicant to transfer income to the non-applicant spouse to ensure he or she has sufficient funds with which to live.
 In addition, this transfer of income is effective in lowering the applicant’s countable income for eligibility purposes.
+Please note that this income allowance only applies to married couples with one spouse applying for nursing home Medicaid or a HCBS Medicaid waiver.

 What Defines “Assets”